 - Meter testing of existing basic meters

-- New connections (from the network to the isolation point on the meter panel)
+- New connections (from the network to the isolation point at the point of supply)

 - Reconnections and disconnections from our network